In Him Ministries:

 The Investigative Judgment, or the pre-Advent Judgment, is unique only to the Seventh-day Adventist Church and is considered to be one of the pillars of the Adventist faith.
 According to their view, Christ moved from the Holy Place to the Most Holy Place in the heavenly sanctuary on October 22, 1844, and began a new phase of His High Priestly ministry, the divine judgment of professed believers.

-Ellen G. White made these comments about the Investigative Judgment:
+Ellen G. White had this to say about the Investigative Judgment:

-This is what the “28 Fundamental Beliefs of the Seventh-day Adventist Church” says.
+This is what the doctrinal statement from the “28 Fundamental Beliefs of the Seventh-day Adventist Church” says,

 24. Christ’s Ministry in the Heavenly Sanctuary: